-It should be noted that irrespective of the quality of the design and operability of the internal control system adopted by the Company in relation to its annual financial information, it can only provide reasonable, rather than absolute assurance with respect to the objectives pursued, due to the inherent limitations to any internal control system.
+It should be noted that irrespective of the quality of the design and operability of the internal control system adopted by the Entity in relation to its annual financial information, it can only provide reasonable, rather than absolute assurance with respect to the objectives pursued, due to the inherent limitations to any internal control system.

-In the course of our audit work on the annual accounts and pursuant to the Technical Auditing Standards, the sole purpose of our assessment of the Company's internal control was to enable us to establish the scope, nature, and timing of the audit procedures to be applied to the Company's annual accounts.
-Therefore, our assessment of the internal control performed for the purposes of the audit of the annual accounts was not sufficiently extensive to enable us to issue a specific opinion on the effectiveness of the internal control over the regulated annual financial information.
+In the course of our audit work on the annual accounts and pursuant to the Technical Auditing Standards, the sole purpose of our assessment of the entity's internal control was to enable us to establish the nature, timing and extent of the audit procedures to be applied to the Entity's annual accounts.
+Therefore, our assessment of the internal control performed for the purposes of the audit of the annual accounts was not sufficiently extensive to enable us to express a specific opinion on the effectiveness of the internal control over the regulated annual financial information.

-For the purpose of issuing this report, we exclusively applied the specific procedures described below and indicated in the Guidelines on the Auditors' report relating to information on the Internal Control over Financial Reporting of Listed Companies, published by the Spanish National Securities Market Commission on its website, which establishes the work to be performed, the minimum scope thereof and the content of this report.
-Given that the scope of these procedures was limited and substantially less than that of an audit or a review of the internal control system, we do not express an opinion on the effectiveness thereof, or its design or operating effectiveness, in relation to Company's annual financial information for 2021 described in the ICFR related information of the Annual Corporate Governance Report.
-Consequently, had we applied additional procedures to those established by the Guidelines mentioned above or had we carried out an audit or a review of the internal control over the regulated annual financial reporting information, other matters might have been revealed which would have been reported to you.
+For the purpose of issuing this report, we exclusively performed the specific procedures described below and indicated in the Guidelines on the Auditors' report relating to information on the Internal Control over Financial Reporting of Listed Companies, published by the Spanish National Securities Market Commission (CNMV) on its website, which establishes the work to be performed, the minimum scope thereof and the content of this report.
+Given that the scope of these procedures was limited and substantially less than that of an audit or a review of the internal control system, we do not express an opinion on the effectiveness thereof, or its design or operating effectiveness, in relation to Entity's annual financial information for 2023 described in the ICFR related information attached.
+Consequently, had we performed additional procedures to those established by the Guidelines mentioned above or had we carried out an audit or a review of the internal control over the regulated annual financial reporting information, other matters might have come to our attention that would have been reported to you.

-Likewise, since this special engagement does not constitute an audit of the annual accounts or a review in accordance with prevailing audit regulations in Spain, we do not express an audit opinion in the terms provided for therein.
+Likewise, since this special engagement does not constitute an audit of annual accounts in accordance with prevailing audit regulations in Spain, we do not express an audit opinion in the terms provided for therein.

-The procedures applied were as follows:
+The procedures performed were as follows: